blobbybilb/MSLDiff/README.md

 ---

-Note to self: Possible TODO: Option to return generated map in diff() and pass it to edit(), and a list to generated base string from it, since storing that effectively compresses the base string similar to how it compresses duplicate lines in diffs.
+Note to self & Possible TODO: Option to return generated map in diff() and pass it to edit(), and a list to generated base string from it, since storing that effectively compresses the base string similar to how it compresses duplicate lines in diffs.